Project Greek Island: Maintenance

 The center was maintained by government workers posing as hotel employees, and operated under a dummy company named Forsythe Associates, based in Arlington, Virginia.
 The company's on-site employees maintained that their purpose was to maintain the hotel's 1100 televisions.
 The company's first manager was John Londis, a former cryptographic expert with the Army Signal Corps.
 He had a top-secret security clearance and was stationed at the Pentagon.
-Many of these same workers are now employed by the hotel and, for a time, gave guided tours.
+Many of these same workers were later employed by the hotel and, for a time, gave guided tours.
 The complex is still maintained by The Greenbrier, and the facility remains much as it was in 1992, when the secret was revealed in the national press.
 While almost all of the furnishings were removed following the decommissioning of the bunker, the facility now has similar period furnishings to approximate what the bunker looked like while it was still in operation.
 Two of the original bunks in the dormitories remain.

 The bunker was designed to be incorporated into the public spaces of the hotel so as to not draw attention.
 Much of the bunker space was visible to the public, but went undetected for years, including The Exhibition Hall in the West Virginia Wing, which differs from other public spaces in the hotel due to large concrete columns present for reinforcing.
 Adjacent to the entrance of The Exhibition Hall is one of the original blast doors, which can now be seen openly, the original screen that once hid its presence removed.

 AT&T provided phone service for both The Greenbrier Hotel and the bunker.
 All calls placed from the bunker were routed through the hotel's switchboard to make it appear as if they originated from the hotel.
 The communications center in the bunker today contains representatives of three generations of telephone technology that were used.

 Although the bunker was kept stocked for 30 years, it was never actually used as an emergency location, even during the Cuban Missile Crisis.

 Decommissioning

 The bunker's existence was not acknowledged until The Washington Post revealed it in a 1992 story; immediately after the Post story, the government decommissioned the bunker.

 The facility has since been renovated.
 It is used as a data storage facility for the private sector.
-It is once again featured as an attraction in which visitors can tour the now-declassified facilities, now known as "The Bunker".
+It is once again featured as an attraction in which visitors can tour the now-declassified facilities, now known as the "Greenbrier Bunker".